ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - name: Name of the butt joint.
   - id: ID of the name.
   - global_ply_nr: Global ply number which orders the ply sequences.
   - primary_plies: List of tuples (modeling ply, level).
-Define the source of the thickness between plies.
+Defines the source of the thickness between plies.
   - secondary_plies: Single or list of modeling plies.
 Secondary plies inherit the thickness from the primary plies.
   - active: Boolean whether the butt joint sequence is active or not.
 * **Return:**